AtomicAlbatross/esPass/README.md

 - You can - if you want to - encrypt flash storage, see [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/security/flash-encryption.html) for more details.
 As the encryption key is not hardcoded, there is not really a reason to do this, other than to keep the wordlist private.

 - While the device is powered on and unlocked the passwords are stored in RAM as plain text.
-An attacker could dip your unlocked Keypass into liquid nitrogen and freeze the memory to then later read the contents of it.
+An attacker could dip your unlocked esPass into liquid nitrogen and freeze the memory to then later read the contents of it.
 Decide by yourself how likely this attack vector seems to be for you.

 ## Possible Modifications